 Only emotional, or what I call “woo-hooing” isn’t enough- unless that’s what you want for your event.
 Sometimes, you may want a dynamic motivational speaker to deliver the “feel goods”.

-Again, if that’s what you want, then a “woo-hoo” type person is fine.
+Again, if that’s what you want, then a “woo-hoo” type of person is fine.
 Otherwise, you want someone who will give a call to change or a call to action.
 You want women to leave the event transformed in some way, right?

 “Please share roughly 3 things you learned after hearing her speak?”